Charlie-XIAO/Large-graph-visualization/readme.md

 # Instructions

+0. Install python 3.9 (we assume the command below are running in python 3.9).

 1. Clone the repository.
 Use `Clone Git Repository...` tab in an empty window of VSCode or use the following command line in Command Prompt:

 ```